 We may invest in tax-exempt mortgage revenue bonds secured by multifamily housing properties which are still under construction.
 Construction of such properties generally takes approximately twelve to eighteen months.
 The principal risk associated with construction lending is that construction of the property will be substantially delayed or never completed.
 This may occur for a number of reasons including (i) insufficient financing to complete the project due to underestimated construction costs or cost overruns; (ii) failure of contractors or subcontractors to perform under their agreements; (iii) inability to obtain governmental approvals; (iv) labor disputes; and (v) adverse weather and other unpredictable contingencies beyond the control of the developer.
 While we may be able to protect ourselves from some of these risks by obtaining construction completion guarantees from developers, agreements of construction lenders to purchase our bonds if construction is not completed on time, and/or payment and performance bonds from contractors, we may not be able to do so in all cases or such guarantees or bonds may not fully protect us in the event a property is not completed.
 In other cases, we may decide to forego certain types of available security if we determine that the security is not necessary or is too expensive to obtain in relation to the risks covered.
 If a property is not completed, or costs more to complete than anticipated, it may cause us to receive less than the full amount of interest owed to us on the tax-exempt bond financing such property or otherwise result in a default under the mortgage loan that secures our tax-exempt mortgage revenue bond on the property.
 In such case, we may be forced to foreclose on the incomplete property and sell it in order to recover the principal and accrued interest on our tax-exempt mortgage revenue bond and we may suffer a loss of capital as a result.
-Alternatively, we may decide to finance the remaining construction of the property, in which event we will need to invest additional funds into the property, either as equity or as a taxable loan.
-Any return on this additional investment would not be tax-exempt.
-Also, if we foreclose on a property, we will no longer receive tax-exempt interest on the bond issued to finance the property.
-The overall return to the Partnership from its investment in such property is likely to be less than if the construction had been completed on time or within budget.
+Alternatively, we may decide to finance the remaining construction of the property, in which event we will need

-There are a number of risks related to the lease-up of newly constructed or renovated properties that may affect the taxexempt mortgage revenue bonds issued to finance these properties.
+There are a number of risks related to the lease-up of newly constructed or renovated properties that may affect the tax-exempt mortgage revenue bonds issued to finance these properties.